The University of Wisconsin Press

 George Lucius Salton emigrated to the United States after liberation.
 He earned degrees in physics and engineering and had a successful career in the U.S. Department of Defense and private industry.
 He lives in Palm Beach Gardens, Florida.

 For publicity information for The 23rd Psalm, click here for our press kit.
-Inquiries regarding review copies, events, and interviews can be directed to the publicity department at firstname.lastname@example.org or (608) 263-0734.
+Media & bookseller inquiries regarding review copies, events, and interviews can be directed to the publicity department at email@example.com or (608) 263-0734.
 (If you want to examine a book for possible course use, please see Course Books in the left sidebar.
 If you want to examine a book for possible rights licensing, please see Rights & Permissions in the left sidebar.)

 Visit the the US Holocaust Museum site.
 It has a video clip from an interview with George Salton for a film they made in 1995.
 US Holocaust Museum personal histories.